SophieLawson/efficient-editing/README.md

     - Etc.

 #### 4. Personalized feedback tracking
-*For any employee who wants individual coaching on feedback I’ve given them or other communication topics they’re concerned about.
+*For any employee who wants individual coaching on feedback they've received (from editing tools like Grammarly or from a coach) or other communication topics they’re concerned about.
 Could have recurring monthly lessons or hold “office hours” that people sign up for on given days/times.*

      - Everything English related!
        - Being assertive/diplomatic, creative writing, user-specific grammar, presentations, etc.